-We are keen to ensure that the burial ground remains true to its ethos and it is important that it can be enjoyed as a place of peace and quiet reflection at all times.
+We are keen to ensure that the natural burial ground remains true to its ethos and it is important that it can be enjoyed as a place of peace and quiet reflection at all times.
 The Dalton Woodland Burial Ground is also a haven for native flora and fauna and we strive to manage the woodland for the benefit of all.

 Lime Kiln Plantation, the site of the Dalton Woodland Burial Ground and part of the Dalton Hall Estate is owned by the Trustees of Francis Mason-Hornby and their heirs and successors and control of the burial ground is vested in the owners and employees of the Dalton Hall Estate, hereafter referred to as the Estate.
 The Applicant is either the Funeral Director making arrangements on behalf of the next of kin, or the legal personal representative of the deceased.

 Opening times and visitor access to the site

 Visitors are welcomed 365 days a year from dawn to dusk (i.e. from half an hour before sunrise to half an hour after sunset) The main gates are padlocked at most times; the padlock PIN code is 2442 (the last 4 digits of our phone number) you need to depress the shackle after dialling in the correct PIN.
 Please close and lock the gates after your visit – remember to scramble the padlock PIN.
 Please note that there are no facilities at the site and the nearest lavatory is at the Dalton Hall Business Centre.